|

 There is a crib sheet on the wall below the display that further

+explains the system.
 We have been provided software that will allow us to look at history

 of various readings, monitor local radar, and put CSC weather station